orsonteodoro/oiledmachine-overlay/README.md

 *sys-process/psdoom-ng - Process killer based on Chocolate Doom 2.2.1 with man file and simple wrapper.

+*net-analyzer/wireshark - integrate MTP (Media Transfer Protocol) packet filter into ebuild.
+It also warns of MTPz authentication handshakes in the Expert info.
+You may need to modify the interface number, vendor ID, device ID for your USB to match your particular device.

 TODO (NOT COMMITED):

-*net-analyzer/wireshark - integrate MTP (Media Transfer Protocol) packet filter into ebuild.
-Currently patches are stored in seperate my /etc/portage/patches

 *media-video/libmtp - MTP/IP partial support.
 Currently patches are stored in seperate my /etc/portage/patches.
 No one has reverse engineered the save WIFI profile BLOB generation [possibly related to CryptUnprotectData() and WLANProfile XML format] to device given a plaintext WIFI password even in WINE.
 It uses GSSDP to broadcast presence.
 Transfer over WIFI in Linux/libmtp does work but you need to have my patch and need the GUID of the PC/Transfer App.